puikinsh/concept/README.md

 ## Overview

-Concept is a modern admin template built from the ground up with Bootstrap 5.3.7, Vite, and ES6 modules.
+Concept is a modern admin template built from the ground up with Bootstrap 5.3.8, Vite 7.1.3, and ES6 modules.
 This jQuery-free dashboard provides a solid foundation for building admin panels, analytics dashboards, and management systems.

 ## Features

 ### Core Technologies
-- **Bootstrap 5.3.7** - Latest Bootstrap framework with modern components
+- **Bootstrap 5.3.8** - Latest Bootstrap framework with modern components
-- **Vite 7.0.6** - Next-generation frontend tooling with lightning-fast HMR support
+- **Vite 7.1.3** - Next-generation frontend tooling with lightning-fast HMR support
 - **Handlebars** - Template engine with reusable partials
 - **SCSS** - Advanced styling with variables and mixins
 - **ES6 Modules** - Modern JavaScript architecture